2394425147/my-findings/Game Development/Audio/FixingUnitysAudioProblem.md

 To address this issue, we could use **linear regression** to map the accurate but buffered `dspTime` to the less accurate but smooth `Time.realtimeSinceStartup`, and this works surprisingly well!

-Check out [Freya Holmér's xeet](https://twitter.com/FreyaHolmer/status/845954862403780609) on X (formerly Twitter) for a different visualization and a comparison between different timing methods.
+Check out [Freya Holmér's xeet](https://twitter.com/FreyaHolmer/status/845954862403780609) on Twitter (formerly X) for a different visualization and a comparison between different timing methods.

 ## The pause-resume problem